cunnane/xloil/docs/source/Concepts.rst

 xlOil allows dynamic creation of Excel Ribbon components.
 The ribbon is defined by XML (surrounded with <customUI> tags) which should be created with a specialised editor, see the *Resources* below.
 Controls in the ribbon interact with user code via callback handlers.
+These callbacks pass a variety of arguments and may expect a return value; it is important to check that the any callback behaves as per the callback specifications in the *Resources*.

 To pass ribbon XML into Excel, xlOil creates a COM-based add-in in addition to the XLL-based add-in which loads the xlOil core - you can see this appearing in Excel's add-in list in the